Mesa Verde National Park

 Where is Mesa Verde?

-We had relocated from the Lake Powell, AZ area to Durango, CO and our first day trip (from Durango) was to Mesa Verde, a one way trip of 35 miles.
+We had driven from the Lake Powell, AZ area to Durango, CO and our first day trip (from Durango) was to Mesa Verde, a one way trip of 35 miles.
 The drive from Durango on route 160 is very pretty, continous ascent up to the Hesperus Ski Area and then you will descend into a valley where the small town of Mancos resides.
 At this point, you will be able to see the huge table-top mountain where Mesa Verde exists.

 Mesa Verde Visitor Center